thepartisan/wyoming-whisper-trt/README.md

 By default, this uses the tiny.en model.

 WhisperTRT roughly mimics the API of the original Whisper model, making it easy to use.

+While whisper-trt was originally built for and tested on the Jetson Orin Nano, this project was built and tested on an x86 Ubuntu 24.04 VM with a 4070 Ti.

 Check out the [performance](#performance) and [usage](#usage) details below!